-These authorities may be assisted by various agencies such as police forces, the Federal Customs Administration or the Federal Office for Migration.
+These authorities may be assisted by various agencies such as Federal or Cantonal police forces, the Federal Customs Administration or the Federal Office for Migration.

 Business compliance

 Are businesses in your jurisdiction required to put in place any systems or controls in order to ensure compliance with sanctions?